rlippmann/home-assistant.io/source/_integrations/simplisafe.markdown

 To enable secret alerts for sensor changes, follow these steps:

-- Enable the secret alert for the device in the Simplisafe App
+1. Enable the secret alert for the device in the Simplisafe App.
-- Make a note of the serial number of the device (it should be in the top, left corner on the page where you set the alert)
+2. Make a note of the serial number of the device.
+    - You can see it in the top-left corner of the page where you set the alert.
-- use the following event trigger:
+3. Use the following event trigger:

   ```yaml
   triggers: